SNAP: Frequently Asked Questions

 What are the rates of fraud and abuse in SNAP?

 Since the program has been established, SNAP has frequently been a target for accusations of fraud and abuse of the system.
 SNAP beneficiaries are accused of cheating the system by receiving greater benefits than would befit their income status or exchanging SNAP benefits for cash.
 In reality, fraud within the SNAP system is extremely low.
-With the introduction of the EBT cards, most opportunities for fraud have been removed, and an electronic trail now exists to facilitate the tracing abuses in the system.
+With the introduction of the EBT cards, most opportunities for fraud have been removed, and an electronic trail now exists to facilitate the tracing of abuses in the system.

 What are some common misconceptions or myths associated with SNAP?

 Stigma associated with the SNAP program has led to several common misconceptions about how the program works and who receives the benefits.
 For instance, many Americans believe that the majority of SNAP benefits go towards people who could be working.
 In fact, more than half of SNAP recipients are children or the elderly.
 For the remaining working-age individuals, many of them are currently employed.
 At least forty percent of all SNAP beneficiaries live in a household with earnings.
-At the same time, the majority of SNAP households do not receive cash welfare benefits (around 10% receive cash welfare), with increasing numbers of SNAP beneficiaries obtaining their primary source of income from employment.
+In fact, the majority of SNAP households do not receive cash welfare benefits (around 10% receive cash welfare), with increasing numbers of SNAP beneficiaries obtaining their primary source of income from employment.

 Can undocumented immigrants use SNAP?